kodecocodes/i9t/swift-2/swift-2.markdown

 }
 ```

-Pretty simple...
-But, you had to flip the logic to check that the beer is empty rather than checking that the beer isn't empty, which is of more interest because you'll look silly sipping empty beers.
-Six of one, half a dozen of the other... right?
+The snippet above flips the logic and checks that the beer is empty, instead of checking that the beer _isn't_ empty.
+But isn't this just personal coding preference?

-This really comes down to expressiveness which is a goal of the Swift language.
-There's nothing wrong with checking the positive vs negative condition, but what `guard` clearly states to anyone reading this code is that you're performing a pre-condition check.
+Not exactly; it comes down to _expressiveness_, which is a primary goal of Swift.
+Functionally, they're equivalent, but `guard` clearly states to anyone reading your code that you're performing a pre-condition check.
 Using a plain old `if` statement does not deliberately convey that information.

-Now, before you write-off `guard` as _just_ an enhancement in expressiveness, take a look at its true power, which is working with Optionals.
+Now, before you write-off `guard` as _just_ an enhancement in expressiveness, take a look at its true power: working with Optionals.

 Side story: In the world of bartending it is very important to sell more beers.
 A bartender sees a beer nearing empty and they locate the owner to offer another.
 A harsh reality though, is that beer owners may abandon a half-drank beer (known as a wounded soldier), hence the reason the `owner` property is Optional on `Beer`.